 Trotting the Gaited Horse

 The words “trotting” and “gaited horse” are hardly synonymous.
 In fact, most people choose a gaited horse specifically so they don’t have to post, and think people who choose to partake in that particular activity are crazy.
 Some say it ruins the gait and will make a horse unable to ever gait again.
 However, it’s quite the opposite and possible for a gaited horse to display a lovely trot, as well as compete and hold their own… (Read More...)

 Cantering and the Gaited Horse

 There seems to be some sort of mysticism surrounding cantering a gaited horse.
 In some places, it is considered highly taboo with the thought that it will result in the horse never being able to gait properly.
 In my experience, that just is not true.
-After all, several associations offer 4-Gait Classes - Walk, Show Gait, Pleasure Gait, and Canter.
+After all, several associations offer 4-gait Classes - Walk, Show Gait, Pleasure Gait, and Canter.
 Nearly every horse; gaited or not will offer to canter in the field.
-Please note the “nearly“ part of that statement, as it is true that there are some horses that are so naturally gaited they will only offer to rack in the field. (read more…)
+(Read More…)

 - Removed sold items so only available items remained

 - Updated front page